telegraf/telegraf/README.md

 While most types of Telegraf's API surface are self-explanatory, there are some notable things to keep in mind.

-Until `@telegraf/types` publishes the Bot API 9.6 update upstream, this v6 branch pins a temporary fork dependency.
+Until `@telegraf/types` publishes the Bot API 9.6 update upstream, this v6 branch pins the published temporary npm alias `@telegraf/types: npm:@leask/types@9.6.0`.
 This is a release-preparation detail, not a public API change; the dependency should be switched back to the official package before the final upstream release.

 #### Extending `Context`